AryanGarg-beep/e-cell-golden-task/README.md

 E-cell Golden Task

-Please not that it may take upto a minute to load the site, since its hosted on a free render server.
+Please note that it may take upto a minute to load the site, since its hosted on a free render server.

 The scraper uses a apify to scrape data, which is converted to JSON and displayed on a web-based dashboard